mmistakes/minimal-mistakes/_posts/2022/10/2022-10-17-terrinet-gnostic.md

     <img src="/assets/images/posts/2022/10/public-access.webp" height="300px" />
 </p>

 A really inspiring place for us was the spot of "open access publishing", where you can get and read the latest publications at the institute.
-We will definitely try to copy the idea to Poznan!
+We will definitely try to apply this idea at our PUT!

 ## Summary

-Now, after the finish of travel, we plan to merge all benchmarks and knowledge boosts in order to prepare a conference paper.
+Now, once the trip is over, we plan to merge all benchmarks and knowledge boosts in order to prepare a conference paper.

 <p align="center">
     <img src="/assets/images/posts/2022/03/terrinet.webp"/>